 g.
 Combining Workweeks: Some employers try to avoid paying overtime by averaging an employee’s hours over 2 or more workweeks when determining if the employee worked overtime.
 For example, if you work 35 hours one week and 45 hours the next week, you are paid for 80 hours and are not paid any overtime for the week in which you worked 45 hours.

 h.
 Pre-approval Requirement: Some employers refuse to pay for overtime work if the employee did not get advanced permission to work overtime.

 i.
 Meetings and Training: Some employers require employees to attend work-related meetings and/or training sessions, but do not pay for those hours.
 For example, employers may require construction workers to attend morning safety meeting without compensation for the time spent at those safety meetings.

 j.
-On-Call Work: Some employer require employees to be on call when they are not scheduled to work and to report to work in a short time period.
+On-Call Work: Some employers require employees to be on call when they are not scheduled to work and to report to work in a short time period.

-l.
-After-Hours Email: Certain employees may be entitled to overtime pay for responding to e-mails, text messages, or other electronic communication received on their computer, phone, PDA, IPhone,® or smart phone outside official work time or while they are off-the-clock.
+k.
+After-Hours Email: Certain employees may be entitled to overtime pay for responding to e-mails, text messages, or other electronic communication received on their computer, phone, PDA, iPhone®, or smartphone outside official work time or while they are off-the-clock.
 If you are non-exempt from overtime wages, then you may be entitled to overtime pay for responding to such electronic communication.

 l.
 Independent Contractor Agreements: Another trick employers use to commit wage theft is to make their workers sign independent contractor agreements.
 The actual working relationship, not signing a piece a paper, determines whether a worker is an employee.
 Generally, an independent contractor works for more than one company at a time and controls his own work.